qaptivator/plainimg2/README.md

 then run SDL3_image build with `cmake .. -DBUILD-SHARED-LIBS=OFF`, then do `cmake --build .`.
 you would also need to use `git submodule update --init --recursive` in SDL image.

+if you want to make changes, then make your changes in `dev` branch, and sync them to main with `./sync.sh`.
+when you want to release, switch to `main`.

-you need inno setup installed to build for release, and it should be in the PATH. to build for release, run `./release.sh <version>`. it will create `build/release`. then, after you made sure that all of the artifacts work, tag the release with `./tag_release.sh <version>`. push it with `git push origin tag <version>`, and then make your release in github. the versions should be in the format of "vX.X.X". **BE SURE TO MANUALLY UPDATE THE VERSION NUMBER IN INSTALLER.ISS BEFORE RUNNING RELEASE.SH**
+you need inno setup installed to build for release, and it should be in the PATH.
+when you want to build a new release, edit `VERSION.txt` with the version format being `vX.X.X`.
+to build all the things for release, run `./release.sh`. it will create `build/release`, where `build/release/upload` is the things you would need to upload to github release.
+mark your release with `./tag_release.sh`. it will automatically push it. **make sure that you correctly specify the version, and it's not a duplicate**

 # todo list